B3nj1e/Tech-Blog/README.md

 Please click [here](https://github.com/B3nj1e) to access my GitHub profile and the associated repository [here](https://github.com/B3nj1e/Employee-Tracker).

 ## Description
-An employee manager system to create a store data relating to company departments, employment roles and employee data.
-This information is store on a database using MySQL and SQL.
+An tech blog application, that has a front end user interface, that communicates with the backend SQL database with MySQL and sequelize via server HTTP requests.

 User story:
 ```md